Contrasting Montana Technologies (NASDAQ:AIRJ) and AAON (NASDAQ:AAON)

 Profitability

-This table compares Montana Technologies and AAON’s net margins, return on equity and return on assets.
+This table compares AAON and Montana Technologies’ net margins, return on equity and return on assets.

 |Net Margins